-Employee rewards and recognition have emerged as key factors for employee motivation and retention.
-However, organizations often end up having rewards and recognition for entry-level employees only, excluding more tenured employees.
+Employee rewards and recognition have become critical factors in motivating and retaining employees.
+However, organizations often offer rewards and recognition only to entry-level employees, excluding more tenured employees.
 Is this the right approach?
 Let’s take a look.

 Organizations often feel that rewarding and recognizing entry-level employees is of utmost importance.